Index To All Six Sections

-This multi-cultural, multi-religious fusion, usually rejects traditional religious doctrine and dogma, but draws inspiration from Eastern religions such as Hinduism and Buddhism, plus other ancient religious traditions such as native American spirituality.
-In fact, the vast majority of New Age beliefs and practices are modern (read western) re-interpretations of ancient teachings and practices.
+This multi-cultural, multi-religious fusion usually rejects traditional religious doctrine and dogma, but draws inspiration from Eastern religions such as Hinduism and Buddhism and other ancient religious traditions such as native American spirituality.
+In fact, the vast majority of New Age beliefs and practices are modern (read western) reinterpretations of ancient teachings and practices.
 Because New Agers combine elements that appeal to them from a variety of sources, the path each one follows is both subjective and highly individualistic.
 Different New Age groups will focus on various aspects.
 For example, some are more focused on alternative healing methods, others on the environment etc.

 Note: Although the NAM is tolerant of almost any theological position, it is opposed to what is called Christian "narrow-mindedness" that teaches Jesus is the only way and that there are moral absolutes.
 Perhaps, the most alarming of New age teaching is that since we are all gods capable of self-redemption, we have no need of the salvation Christ offered us.

 Note: It is unfortunately true that environmental issues receive very little attention in Christian circles.
-On the contrary their belief of a transcendent God who created this world should cause Christians to realize that they have a sacred responsibility to the earth and the creatures within it.
+On the contrary their belief in a transcendent God who created this world should cause Christians to realize that they have a huge responsibility to the earth and the creatures within it.
 See Christian Environmentalism by Dr. Ray Bohlin

 Personal Experience, Feelings, and Intuition